hybridauth/hybridauth.github.io/developer-ref-user-authentication.md

 User Authentication
 ===================

 {% include callout.html content="If you're new to Hybridauth, you may want to start with the [Introduction](introduction.html) to get a general overview of the library and its basic usage.
-This section will tackle users authentication in more details." type="primary" %}
+This section will tackle user authentication in more detail." type="primary" %}

 ### User Authentication:

-In the following example we'll demonstrate how to sign a user with Google and how to retrieve his profile using Hybridauth in 4 simple steps.
+In the following example we'll demonstrate how to sign in a user with Google and how to retrieve their profile using Hybridauth in 4 simple steps.
 In addition we'll discuss all possible configuration parameters, required or otherwise.

 <pre>
 /**